 However, there are important exceptions to this general rule.
 If the person driving your car is specifically excluded from your insurance policy, or if you knowingly allow someone to drive your car while they are under the influence, your insurance company may deny coverage.
 In these cases, you could be held liable for covering damages out of pocket, making it crucial to understand the terms of your car insurance policy and to consult a car accident attorney if you find yourself in this situation.
 If you lend your vehicle to someone who causes an accident while driving under the influence, you may also be held liable for negligent entrustment, not just if they are a negligent driver.

 Liability insurance is a key part of every car insurance policy in California.
+As a vehicle owner, you may be held liable for accidents caused by someone else driving your car, especially if the driver is unlicensed or uninsured.
 If someone else is driving your car and causes an accident, your liability coverage typically pays for the other party’s property damage and medical bills, up to your policy limits.
-Liability coverage generally covers injuries to third parties caused by the driver of your car up to the policy limits.
-If the other driver is at fault, their insurance should cover the damages.
 However, even if you were not behind the wheel, your car insurance rates may increase after an accident involving your vehicle, as insurance companies often view lending your car to others as a higher risk.
-In California, if someone else has an accident in your car, your liability is typically limited to $15,000 for bodily injury to one person, $30,000 for bodily injury to multiple people, and $5,000 for property damage, per accident.
-If the damages exceed your insurance policy’s limits, you could be personally responsible for the excess costs.
+Your car insurance policy may cover damages, but you may still face financial consequences, such as increased insurance rates.

 When Someone Else Was Driving

 California requires all motorists to carry at least liability insurance on their vehicles.
 If you have insurance coverage on your car, the licensed driver you let borrow it will also be covered under your policy.
-However, the person borrowing your car must have a driver’s license to be covered and to avoid legal issues.
+However, allowing someone else to drive your car can increase your risk of liability, especially if the driver is unlicensed or uninsured.
 Always ensure you only lend your car to someone with a valid driver’s license to avoid legal and financial risks.
-They can file a claim against your insurance policy, which means that you may experience increased premiums or additional penalties associated with the accident that you weren’t involved in.
-If the driver of your car was not at fault, their insurance would cover the damages.
-Lending your car to someone with prior motor vehicle violations can increase your risk of liability and may impact your insurance coverage.
+Taking steps to ensure the driver is responsible and insured can help minimize your risk of liability and potential financial consequences.

 Many spouses or live-in partners add each other to their car insurance policies.
 However, even if that is not the case, your insurance should cover the accident even if someone else was driving.
 Vehicle owners should ensure the person borrowing their car has a valid driver’s license to avoid liability.
+You should verify the driver’s insurance status and driving record before allowing them to drive your car.
 If the other driver was at fault for the accident involving your vehicle, then you or your friend would file a claim against that driver’s car insurance policy.
-If the accident was caused by a negligent driver, you could face additional legal and financial risks.
-If damages from the accident exceed your policy’s primary coverage limits, the driver’s insurance may provide secondary coverage to pay for any remaining damages.

 Car Accident Scenarios Involving Someone Else Driving Your Car

 When someone else is driving your car and gets into a car accident in California, the details of the situation can make a big difference in how insurance coverage and liability are determined.
+Familiarizing yourself with California’s fault-based system and insurance requirements, especially since it is an at-fault state, can help you manage the aftermath of an accident.
 Understanding these scenarios can help you protect yourself and your finances if your car gets involved in an accident.

 Non-Permissive Use: If someone else is driving your car without your permission—such as if your vehicle is stolen or taken without your knowledge—your liability is generally limited.
 In these cases, your insurance company may deny coverage for the accident, and the person who took your car could be held personally responsible for any damages.
+If someone borrows your car without your permission and gets into an accident, you are typically not liable for any damages caused.
 It’s important to report unauthorized use to both the police and your insurance company as soon as possible to protect your interests.

 Negligent Entrustment: If you knowingly allow someone unfit to drive—such as an unlicensed driver, someone with a suspended license, or someone under the influence—to drive your car and they get into an accident, you could be held liable for damages under California law.
-This is known as negligent entrustment, and it can expose you to significant financial risk, including potential medical expenses for injuries caused.
+This is known as negligent entrustment, and it can expose you to significant financial risk.
 Insurance companies may also deny coverage in these situations, leaving you responsible for covering damages out of pocket.

 When the Other Driver Doesn’t Have Insurance